sparrow-acoustics/sparrowpy/supp_materials/README.md

 This notebook plots the figures in Section VI.B of the paper.
 These figures describe the simulation of a street canyon.
 The example is divided into two main sections:

 1. The plotting of the energetic decay relative to a scene with complex scattering walls, in a retro-reflective source-receiver setup.
 Different scattering modeling approaches are compared and a ray-tracing simulation reference is also plotted.
 This data can be generated by the user in notebook [``VIB1_street_canyon_decay.ipynb``](VIB1_street_canyon_decay.ipynb)
-    - **NOTE:** The simulation files for the generation of the ray-tracing data are not provided in these materials.
-They can be made available upon reasonable request to the authors.

 2. The plotting of the computational performance measures as a function of different simulation parameters.
 This data can be generated in example [``VIB2_street_canyon_performance.ipynb``](VIB2_street_canyon_performance.ipynb)

 ### [``VIB1_street_canyon_decay.ipynb``](VIB1_street_canyon_decay.ipynb)